qtc-de/beanshooter/README.md

     enum                 enumerate the JMX service for common vulnerabilities list                 list available MBEans on the remote MBean server serial               perform a deserialization attack
-    undeploy             undeploys the specified MBEAN from the JMX server
+    stager               start a stager server to deliver MBeans undeploy             undeploys the specified MBEAN from the JMX server

  MBean Operations